 As a software vendor, working with customers can throw up some very pleasant surprises.
 We really love it when a customer shows us a product usage scenario we had not anticipated.
 This is an exhilarating experience!
 Such was the case last week.

-Our customer; Doug, is currently leading a major bid response.
+Our customer; Doug, who is responsible for bid and proposal management, is currently leading a major bid response.
 He is applying VisibleThread in a very innovative way to help inform ‘win theme’ coverage analysis and was kind enough to share.
 It was quite a revelation and I wanted to blog on it.

 So where to begin?

 Well, let’s first consider ‘win themes’.
-As anyone involved in fed bids or commercial proposal development will appreciate, there are two core ideas at play when trying to win a contract, first; ensuring you are compliant with RFP requirements, second; making certain the core pain points of the offerer’s RFP are covered.
+As anyone involved in fed bids or commercial proposal development will appreciate, there are two core ideas at play when trying to win a contract, first; ensuring you are compliant with RFP requirements, second; making certain we cover the core pain points of the offerer’s RFP.

 The first element